rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 - pv (page visit) is sent in any cases when a view controller did appear (viewDidAppear)

 ### APNS Remote Notifications

+- _rem_push_received is sent when:
+    - a push notification is received and intercepted by the Notification Service Extension
+    - this Notification Service Extension's method is called:
+        - didReceive(_ request: UNNotificationRequest, withContentHandler contentHandler: @escaping (UNNotificationContent) -> Void)

 - _rem_push_notify is sent when:
     - the application is opened from a push notification